-- be admitted to ASU as a nondegree seeking graduate student: - have earned a bachelor's degree from an accredited institution: - possess a cumulative GPA of 2.50 or higher in the most recent 60 semester hours of college course work; and - have submitted a completed application form and supporting materials by the appropriate deadline dates during the semester before admission.
+- 1. be admitted to ASU as a nondegree seeking graduate - have earned a bachelor's degree from an accredited institution; - 3. possess a junior/senior cumulative GPA of 2.50 or higher on a 4.00 scale; and - 4. have submitted a completed application form and supporting materials by the appropriate deadline dates during the semester before admission.

-Note: Students in the secondary education program must complete an Academic Specialization Form.
+Note: Students in the secondary education program must complete academic specialization requirements.
 Visit the Office of Student Services, EDB L1-13, for this form.
+INCITE applicants must submit passing scores on the Arizona Educator Proficiency Assessment subject knowledge portion at time of application.